hqjs/vscode-hq-live-server/README.md

 * Do I need to configure webpack or babel to start development?

   No, you can press `Go Live` button and start development immediatly.
 Extension will take care of everything else.

+* How to run server in `HTTP2/HTTPS` mode?

+  Create pair of certificate and a key in `.pem` format and put them somewhere inside your project.
+Server will automatically recognise them and start in HTTP2/HTTPS mode.
+For generating self signed certificates check this [tool](https://github.com/FiloSottile/mkcert).

 ## Settings
 * **`hqServer.defaultPort`:** Preferred Port Number for your Live Server.